thealing/ScabineGUI/README.md

 # Chess Panel
 A Windows GUI program for playing against chess engines, running matches between engines, and analyzing games.

-The games can be evaluated with any engine, similarly to chess.com "Game Review" and Lichess "Computer Analysis".
+The games can be evaluated with any engine, similarly to chess.com "Game Review".

 ## Highlighted Features
 - Save / open annotated PGN files